ceflynn/dsc-phase-2-project-v2-3/README.md

 ## Client Questions / Answers
 ### Best Predictors of Price
-quare Footage 3% for each additional 100 sq ft Bathrooms 5% for each additional Bathroom Floors 7% for each additional Floor
+Square Footage 3% for each additional 100 sq ft Bathrooms 5% for each additional Bathroom Floors 7% for each additional Floor

 Non School District Categoric Predictors Being on the waterfront adds 37% Having an view_EXCELLENT 16%